Fujinokawa Takeo: Retirement from sumo

 He retired in November 1972 at the age of just 26, and after working as an assistant coach for some years under the elder name Tatekawa, he became Isenoumi Oyakata and head coach of the Isenoumi stable in December 1982 upon the death of the previous head, former maegashira Kashiwado.
 He produced the top division wrestlers Kitakachidoki, Tosanoumi and Ōikari.
 In February 2002 he was elected to the board of directors of the Japan Sumo Association.
 He commented about the suspension of Asashōryū in August 2007.
 He apologized to Japan's vice sports minister Kenshiro Matsunami on behalf of the Sumo Association over the case of Jun'ichi Yamamoto in February 2008.
 He also worked as the head of the Sumo Association's general planning department, looking after the health of the wrestlers, and he has warned that their increasing size and reliance on training machines instead of traditional head-to-head kawaigari training has made them more susceptible to injury.
 He stood down from the board in February 2010.
 He was responsible for developing in 2011 questionnaires to assess the wrestlers' fighting spirit that are handed out to the public on tournament match days.
 On September 25, 2011, NHK's live sumo broadcast contained coverage of Isenoumi-oyakatas retirement press conference.
 He announced that he would be turning 65 the following day and thereby reach the mandatory retirement age of a sumo coach.
 He named his replacement as head coach as Katsunoura-oyakata, the former Kitakachidoki.

 In March 2018 he was appointed as a hyōgiin or outside voter in the Sumo Association, although he has no oyakata status.

+In July 2025, his shikona Fujinokawa was passed down to Fujinokawa Seigō, the son of one of the coaches at Isenoumi stable.
+In September 2026, he also attended one of his matches, revealing that he had been receiving calls from his junior and that he was pleased with his performance.